ytus/TIL/linux.md

 ## Ubuntu and Windows dual boot

 Use Rufus with default settings to write the ISO on USB.
-Follow [this guide](https://www.mikekasberg.com/blog/2024/05/20/dual-boot-ubuntu-24-04-and-windows-with-encryption.html).
+Follow [this guide](https://www.mikekasberg.com/blog/2024/05/20/dual-boot-ubuntu-24-04-and-windows-with-encryption.html) to have Ubuntu encrypted without needing to erase the whole drive.

 ### Error "Selected boot image did not authenticate"